 Mother of 2 daughters and grandmother of 7, I strive daily to achieve an optimum level of health and happiness.
 Life is all about balance.

+You don't have to go off to college alone.
 While you cannot take your pet to college with you, it is nice to know that you are usually allowed to adopt a living plant to come live in the dorm room with you.

 These quiet house guests not only help to create a cheerful and relaxing atmosphere in your dorm room, but they can also help to clean the air there as well.
 They are the perfect companion to take to college with you.

 Plants will listen to all of your problems, are generally fairly easy to care for, and best of all, they don't talk back when you say something that they don't agree with.
 So, which houseplant will be the best dorm room companion for you?

 The Bonsai tree is a very unique plant for adding a little extra décor in a dorm room.
 It is cool to have a miniature tree in your living space, and most will feel the charm of this small greenery.

 Another wonderful choice for college students and one that will make an excellent conversation piece as a virtual potted pet is the Venus flytrap plant.
 These little guys really do catch and eat flies.
 In a dorm room setting Venus flytraps rarely have to work too hard to acquire food.
 Helpful students are always willing to feed them.

 The Venus flytrap is a plant that tends to be given the honorary status of a green dorm mascot or pet, and as such, is generally appropriately named.
 A few names suitable for this carnivorous college companion are Dracula, Spike, Ralph, Frank, Crazy Harry, and Priscilla.